regisBafutwabo/regisbafutwabo/README.md

 ### Regis Bafutwabo

-Hi,👋🏾 I'm Regis, I am a software developer with almost 4 years of professional experience.
+Hi,👋🏾 I'm Regis, I am a software developer with almost 4 years of professional experience(mostly Frontend development).

 Over the last three + years, I have built multiple web and mobile apps and worked with amazing teams.
 As I was working with different teams, I got to learn alot about DX(Developer Experience) through the use of clean code and design patterns which became something that I started to care about since then.
 So if you have a project where I can help hit me up.